-There is currently no compulsory 'pre-action protocol' for clinical negligence claims in Scotland, which exist in other jurisdictions and aim to resolve these claims without the need for court proceedings.
-Pursuers can therefore choose to raise proceedings in court when they wish - although it is generally in the interests of both parties to explore and discuss the claim pre-litigation, with a view to minimising expenses on both sides, if settlement can be reached.
-This may involve service of a letter of claim by the pursuer, which includes a summary of their understanding of the fact, the allegations of negligence, any expert evidence they have obtained, an account of the injuries suffered, and any other financial losses incurred.
-A formal response must then be sent by the defender.
+There is currently no compulsory 'pre-action protocol' for clinical negligence cases, which exists in other jurisdictions and aims to resolve these cases without the need for court proceedings.
+In Scotland, pursuers can therefore choose to raise proceedings when they wish - although it is generally in the interests of both parties to explore and discuss the claim pre-litigation, with a view to minimising expenses on both sides, if settlement can be reached.
+This may involve service of a letter of claim by the pursuer, which includes a summary of their understanding of the fact, the allegations of negligence, any expert evidence they have obtained, an account of the injuries suffered and any other financial losses incurred. and the subsequent formal response.
+A formal response must then be sent by the defendant.
 MDDUS would provide the response on behalf of our members.